There is this little fairytale about being your own boss.

 10. Ingrain new subconscious patterns.

 Self-limiting beliefs, self-sabotage, and money beliefs are three examples of subconscious patterns that may create obstacles on your path to freedom to do business as you want it.
-Visualization, coaching, escaping the comfort zone by practicing to ask for what you want, retraining with alpha waves and binaural beats, working with a therapist are several ways to eliminate ways that don’t serve you well to achieve entrepreneur’s freedom.
+Visualization, coaching, escaping the comfort zone by practicing to ask for what you want, retraining with alpha waves and binaural beats, working with a therapist are several ways to eliminate ways that don’t serve you well to achieve business freedom now.

 11. Use the neurochemicals.